fxnai/fxn-llm-js/README.md

 ```

 ## Creating a Function LLM Instance
 Function LLM works by setting up an in-process server that handles requests for an LLM API provider (e.g. OpenAI, Anthropic).
-The client provides a `baseUrl` property that can be passed to LLM clients in your code:
 ```js
 import { FunctionLLM } from "@fxn/llm"